eduroam for Windows

 Click OK.

-You are now back to the "Security" tab.
+You are now back on the "Security" tab.
 Click Advanced Settings.

 Tick the checkbox next to"Specify authentication mode".